Pamela F. Thompson, CFA

 Pamela has a bachelor’s degree in business administration with a minor in Japanese studies from Washington University.
 She received an MBA in finance from the University of Missouri-St. Louis.
 Pamela is a member of the CFA Institute and CFA Society of Cincinnati.

-Pamela serves as a trustee on the board of the Frazier History Museum in Louisville and is a trustee and the treasurer of the Cincinnati Ballet Foundation.
-She was previously a member of the board of trustees for the Cincinnati Ballet, Northern Kentucky Chamber of Commerce and the Cincinnati Symphony Orchestra, as well as on the inaugural steering committee for the United Way of Greater Cincinnati WINGs group (Women Investing in the Next Generation).
+Pamela is a governor appointee to the Public Pension Oversight Board for the state of Kentucky.
+She also serves as a trustee on the board of the Frazier History Museum in Louisville and is a trustee and the treasurer of the Cincinnati Ballet Foundation.
+Pamela was previously a member of the board of trustees for the Cincinnati Ballet, as well as on the inaugural steering committee for the United Way of Greater Cincinnati WINGs group (Women Investing in the Next Generation).
 She currently serves as a member of the Tocqueville Steering Committee for the Metro United Way of Louisville and is a member of the Finance Committee for GLI (Greater Louisville Inc.).

 The Forbes Best-In-State Wealth Advisors ranking by SHOOK Research is based on an algorithm of qualitative criteria, gained through due diligence interviews, and quantitative data.
 Those advisors that are considered have a minimum of seven years’ experience, and the algorithm weights factors like revenue trends, assets under management, compliance records, industry experience and those that encompass best practices in their approach to working with clients.
 Portfolio performance is not a criteria due to varying client objectives and lack of audited data.
 Neither Forbes nor SHOOK receive a fee in exchange for rankings.